Blog Date: 10/19

 Diary Entry: 10/24

 Hal begins to concern me.
 He’s spiced things up, no doubt, and given new life to an age-old dream.
-He has opened doors and shown me wonders; but I listen today with growing unease, a foreboding, if you will.
+He has opened doors and shown me wonders; but I listened today with growing unease, a foreboding, if you will.
 Or is it only that I’ve been listening in different new ways, perhaps too carefully?

 Reason: Hal has a clear, incisive mind, and learns immediately (+), but shows no sign of engaging curiosity (-).
 Reason: I am completely won over by his knowledge of this world (+) that might well mean his information is dark web sourced (-).
 Reason: He has become a generous, uncritical guide with a gin dry humor (+), but he only appears to ‘like’ me (-).
 Reason: There is something ineffable, something indefinable about him that feels unfinished, uncharted.
 Marred by competing ambiguities, he seems otherwise, almost alien (+/-).